-(7) Why the second full week of October?
+(7) Why the third full week of October?

 First, most universities around the world are in session at that time.
 Second, the United Nations Climate Change Conference of the Parties meetings take place annually in November or December, and so GCCW is used to heighten the pressure on policy makers and other powerful actors for more resolute action in response to climate change in the build-up to that.

 Climate change is such a complex and contentious issue that it can be hard to know where to look for reliable information.
 We’ve put together a list of resources to help you learn more about climate change:

 - For detailed and authoritative information, the Intergovernmental Panel on Climate Change (IPCC) is an essential source.
 Their Fifth Assessment Report includes three major working group reports and a synthesis report.
 Also of value is their FAQ relating to the report on the physical science basis of climate change.